xdevplatform/search-tweets-python/README.rst

 Credential Handling
 ===================

-The Twitter API v2 recent search endpoint uses app-only authentication.
+The Twitter API v2 search endpoints uses app-only authentication.
 You have the choice to configure your application consumer key and secret, or a Bearer Token you have generated.
 If you supply the application key and secret, the client will generate a Bearer Token for you.

 Many developers might find providing your application key and secret more straightforward and letting this library manage your Bearer Token generation for you.
 Please see `HERE <https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0>`_ for an overview of the app-only authentication method.